 MSTP students’ interests are not limited to biomedical research.
 Over the years, MSTP students have established Sling Health, the Young Scientist Program and the Mad Scientist Network.
 In addition, they have collaborated with traditional medical school students to institute the Saturday Morning Clinic — the first student-run free clinic in the nation — and the Public Health Plunge — a program to expose entering students to the challenges of public health.

 Beyond academics, MSTP students find work-life balance by enjoying family-style cohort dinners, taking study breaks in nearby Forest Park, and exploring all that St. Louis has to offer — from professional sporting events to the performing arts.
-Check out our student-run Instagram page for a behind-the-scenes look at life as an MSTP student, from M1 to graduation.

 A Day in the Life